ArjoNagelhout/shapereality-engine/README.md

 # Bored Engine

+The dumbest idea I've had yet: build a game engine.

 ## Principles
 - To avoid the wrath of the second-system effect, an iterative approach is taken to developing the engine.
 - Abstractions follow from real-world use, as planning them in advance is hard.